 Registration for either the Level 1, Level 2 or Level 3 certification exam includes:

-Again – the exam must be taken within the examination window which is February 15th to February 24th (no exceptions for earlier or later dates), so please ensure you can meet this requirement and all other examination stipulations above prior to registration.
+Again – the exam must be taken within the examination window (no exceptions for earlier or later dates), so please ensure you can meet this requirement and all other examination stipulations above prior to registration.

 ** We are delighted to announce that SAFM’s Semester programs (both Core 101 and Advanced 202) meet the rigorous standards to be accredited for continuing medical education credits.
 This means our licensed practitioner students who complete the Core 101 Semester or the Advanced 202 Semester and also pass the associated AFMC certification Level 1 or Level 2 Exam (starting with the February 2020 AFMC Exam Window) will qualify to claim AMA PRA Category 1 Credits™.
-I encourage you to click this link for a personal message from me, full details of this very important milestone, and frequently asked questions.
-Make sure you are logged in to your SAFM account in order to access it.
+We encourage you to click this link for a personal message from Tracy, full details of this very important milestone, and frequently asked questions.

 From the registration deadline date forward, we begin to engage the certification class with a study plan to guide your preparation.
 Certification exam review courses will also be available to support your study.

-All required self-tests and All Level Open Coaching Call credits must be submitted prior to your Exam Registration by the Deadline (12/30/2019).
+All required self-tests and All Level Open Coaching Call credits must be submitted prior to your Exam Registration.
 Note: Your Registration will NOT go through if the system doesn’t find all required self-tests and Open Coaching Call credits.
 Please plan accordingly.

 Certification cancellations and refunds will not be available after the posted registration deadline.